 Normally, water will be circulated continuously through the pool conditioner by the pool filter pump (PC-T only).
-A bypass should be installed as described later in this manual, to allow adjustment of flow through the PC unit for optimum refrigerant head pressure and highest efficiency.
+A pool water bypass should not be required.
 The PC unit can control the pool pump if required.

 Optional AC2 Outdoor Unit Placement